Inline Filter vs Built-in Filter Shower Head: Which Setup Suits Your Bathroom?

 Which One Should You Choose?

 Choose an inline filter if you rent.
 Choose it if you already have a showerhead you like.
-It’s also the lowest-cost entry point.
+It is also the lowest-cost entry point.
 The filtration quality matches or beats most built-in options.

 Choose a built-in filtered showerhead if you own your home.
-Check that cartridges are available long-term in Australia.
-Aesthetics matter to you more than flexibility.
+Check that cartridges will stay available in Australia.
+Choose this if looks matter more to you than flexibility.

 By Lena Hartmann, co-founder of POWERBOX(TM) Hard Water Filters Australia.
 Lena relocated to Perth from Germany in 2018 and spent two years dealing with hard water problems before building the POWERBOX filter range.
 Read Lena’s full profile